Employers Apprenticeship Training

 Why choose CAW Business School as a training provider?

 - We’re on the Register of Apprenticeship Training Providers (RoATP).
 All providers on the RoATP have been through a thorough application process with the Skills Funding Agency (SFA) that assessed their capability to deliver high-quality apprenticeship training.

-- All our tutors and assessors are fully qualified with strong industry experience
+- All our tutors and assessors are fully qualified with strong industry and teaching experience.

 - Access to our unique Virtual Learning Environment (VLE) and extensive eLibrary resources is provided to all students.